 - Depending on your knowledge level, the books will be easy to go through.
 You will learn basic and advanced usage of Wireshark.
 For example, from one graph that you can pull out of a 20K packet dump, you can learn how to spot window size problems.
 Learning how to use advanced I/O graphs and spotting QoS issues makes life a lot easier.

 - The materials come with example trace files that are also used in the book.
-This is a very good way for you to learn Wireshark.
+This is a very good way for you to learn how Wireshark works.

 - What is the best place in the network to place the network analyzer?